fijimunkii/sift/project_log.md

 1. I want to delete an idea.

-1. I want to tag an idea with a category.
+1. I want to tag an idea.

 1. I want to set a number priority on an idea.

-2. I want to type in the input and have ideas filtered.
+2. I want to type and have ideas filtered.

-2. I want to type in commands into the input.
+2. I want to type in commands.

 4. I want share ideas.